 Following the Bordeaux tradition of extended maceration, the wine remained with its skins for another two weeks to soften the young tannins.
 We then drained the wine, pressed the skins and moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness to the palate.
 In its second year, this Cabernet was aged in both oak barrels and oak tanks.
 After many blending trials, we decided to add 3% Petit Verdot and 4% Malbec to the 2015 Cabernet to increase the wine’s depth and length.
 When bottled in August 2017.

-At our Annual Vertical Tasting in May 2022, we tasted the 2015 and here are our notes: Blackberries, boysenberries, cassis, black cherries, Picholine olives, rose petals, bergamot, anise, cola, black pepper, carpaccio, dark chocolate and toast.
-Lovely.
+At our Annual Vertical Tasting in January 2023, we tasted the 2015 and here are our notes: Black cherries, cassis, blackberries, gooseberries, cream soda and India ink aromas.
+Rich, complex.
+Niçoise olives, fresh ground pepper, Bresaola and dark chocolate notes.

 24.2° Brix sugar

 0.64 g/100 mls acidity